 Figure 1 shows the available connections on the back panel of your Atlas device.
-Atlas can be powered either via USB C or through the 4-pin CAN connector.
+Atlas should be powered through the 4-pin CAN connector for operation in a production environment.
+The USB3 power is only for desktop development.

-Note: Powering Atlas via USB C requires a 2A-capable power adapter.
-Atlas may not work reliably with some USB hubs.
-We recommend using the included power adapter.
+Note: Powering Atlas via USB C requires a specific, 2A capable power adapter that ships with the unit.
+Atlas will not work properly if powered through a hub or from a laptop computer.